Grislow/KnowledgeBase/resources/glossary.md

 [Procedural Programming](#procedural-programming) or [Object-Oriented Programming](#object-oriented-programming) follow the Imperative Programming Paradigm.

 ## Inheritance
-Passing down properties and methods between objects or classes creating a hirarchical dependency between them.
+Passing down properties and methods between objects or classes.

 ## Initialization
 Allocation of memory for a variable.